How Interest Works On A Car Loan

 How To Calculate the Interest on a Car Loan

-The simplest way is to use one of the many available online interest calculators, as there are many factors in the equation to add to the formula.
-Still, if you are up for brushing up on your math skills, we’ll guide you through the steps of calculating your possible interest yourself.
+The simplest way is to use one of the many available online calculators, as there are many factors in the equation to add to the formula.
+Still, if you are up for brushing up on your math skills, we’ll guide you through the steps of calculating the possible interest yourself.

 Let’s say, for example, you decide to take out a $15,000 loan, paid over 60 months, with no down payment, an interest rate of 10%, and a $318.71 monthly payment.
 Let’s go step by step to show you how to calculate your car payment and its parts: